jobellet/ADHDtools/README.md

 * `getAllTasks()`, `getPendingTasks()`, `getTasksByUser(user)`
 * `addTask(task)`, `updateTaskByHash(hash, updates)`, `getTaskByHash(hash)`
 * `markComplete(hash)`

+Urgency scores are recalculated once per day from task deadlines, and the duration-learning module updates `durationMinutes` with a rolling average every time a task is marked complete.

 Legacy modules still calling `DataManager` automatically read/write through this shared store, so new tools should prefer `TaskStore` directly.